Why We Should All Support Locally Owned Small Businesses

 Compared to chain stores, locally owned businesses recycle a much larger share of their revenue back into the local economy.
 The Institute for Local Self-Reliance found that “for each $100 spent at local independents $45 of secondary local spending was generated compared to $14 for a big-box chain.”

 Job and Wages

-More jobs are created by locally owned businesses and, in some sectors, provide better wages and benefits than chains do.
+More jobs are created by locally owned businesses and, in some sectors, provide better wages and benefits than chains do and they use software like paystub to manage this wages.
 SBA statistics show that “since 1990, big businesses eliminated 4 million jobs, while small businesses added 8 million jobs.
 Small businesses created 1.9 million jobs in 2015 with some of the smallest firms – those with 20 employees or less – adding over half of the positions with a 1.1 million increase.”